itsaliu90/itsaliu90.github.io/README.md

-# Why, hello :)
+# Hi, I'm Alex :)

 Nice to meet you.
-You seem to have stumbled upon my dev page on the internet.
-Lucky you!

-The purpose of this site is to showcase a bit about my work as a software engineer and product person.

-I have 10+ years of experience in technology development.
-I enjoy developing software that delights users, meets business needs, and has a positive impact.
+This is one of my little spaces on the web.
+Welcome!

+My goal with this site is to showcase some of the things I have made or written.
+Feel free to poke around!

 # Side projects